Breast Cancer Diagnosis

 A diagnostic mammogram is used to evaluate a woman with a breast problem or symptom or an abnormal finding on a screening mammogram.
 It usually includes additional views of one or both breasts.

 Seattle Cancer Care Alliance (SCCA) was the first in the region to offer digital mammography, a technique that captures X-ray images digitally for a more accurate diagnosis.
-Studies have shown that digital mammography detects up to 28 percent more cancers than traditional mammography.
-For more information about mammography at SCCA, check out the digital mammography section of our Web site.
+Many studies show that doctors who specialize in mammography, like they do at SCCA, are more accurate at interpreting the images when compared to doctors with less experience.
+For more information about mammography at SCCA, check out the digital mammography section of our website.

 If your mammogram turns up with anything suspicious, you may be asked to have an additional mammogram or an ultrasound.
 Ultrasound uses high-frequency sound waves to form an image that is displayed on a video screen and photographed for analysis.